DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 Owen recommends pursuing a career in teaching, particularly because of the amount of flexibility and progression opportunities on offer: “If you can do it, it’s the best job in the world.
 It’s better paid than most people realise, and most of all, it’s incredibly rewarding.
 All day, you get to spend time focusing on the subject you’re passionate about and you get to impact the next generation with your skills and enthusiasm.”

 Why not emulate Owen’s ascent to leadership and apply for teacher training?
 It’s easier than you may think - with a tax-free bursary to train as a teacher.
 Register with us to access our dedicated advisers, who will support you with your career switch.
+}

+section{
 ##Climbing the career ladder

-**Paul Evason, assistant headteacher**
+###Paul Evason, assistant headteacher

-As a newly qualified teacher, Paul was keen to move up the teaching career ladder – now he’s reached assistant headteacher he shares his story on why he got into teaching and his tips on career progression.
+<p class="lead">As a newly qualified teacher, Paul was keen to move up the teaching career ladder – now he’s reached assistant headteacher he shares his story on why he got into teaching and his tips on career progression.</p>
-Read Paul’s story

-###Full Story:
+####Full Story

 As a newly qualified teacher, Paul kept climbing the teaching career ladder – now he’s reached assistant headteacher he shares his story on why he got into teaching and his tips on career progression.